 Specific Properties of Combo Box Controls DropDownHeight Determines the size of the dropdown list that should be displayed for the selection of the predefined values.
-Fieldname Specifies the linked column in the respective table of the current Docusnap database .
+Fieldname Specifies the linked column in the respective table of the current Docusnap database.
 The meta object linked with the data entry screen determines which table will be used.
-For a combo box, the corresponding target column in the database must always be a number that will be replaced with the associated text at runtime Sorted If you set this property to 'True', the content of the combo box will be displayed in alphabetical order.
+For a combo box, the corresponding target column in the database must always be a number that will be replaced with the associated text at runtime.
+Sorted If you set this property to 'True', the content of the combo box will be displayed in alphabetical order.
 Please note that reference values cannot be sorted explicitly.
 Using this option when SourceType is set to 'DCInitials' can lead to an erroneous behavior when the user selects a value.
 SourceType This property specifies the type of data source to be used for the combo box.
-As explained above, you can either use other database tables or the Docusnap reference values which are explained in more detail in the appendix of this manual.
+As explained above, you can either use other database tables or the Docusnap reference values.
 SourceValue Depending on the selected SourceType , enter either the name of the corresponding database table or the identifier of the desired reference value for this property.
 NoSelection Is this property is set to 'True', the combo box will also display a <no selection=""> item.
 If the user selects <no selection="">, no value will be saved in the database.
 If the data column must be filled, this property cannot be used.</no></no>

-5.3.6 Checkbox
+6.3.7 Checkbox